robtweed/qewd-conduit/IRIS-windows.md

         {pong: true}

 ## Optional: Try the QEWD-Monitor Application

-You can check that your *Orchestrator* instance is working correctly by running the *qewd-monitor* application that will now have been installed:
+You can check that your *qewd-conduit* instance is working correctly by running the *qewd-monitor* application that will now have been installed:

 Start the QEWD-Monitor application in your browser using the URL: